15 Beautiful Portuguese Phrases, Words, and Sayings

 The choice, of course, is entirely yours.
 Spanish is another beautiful language spoken by a great portion of Central and South America as well as within the United States.
 What makes Spanish also interesting is the fact that there are many regional varieties.
 So a certain word in one country may mean something else in another.

 Personally, I recommend you learn Portuguese first.
-The reason is I consider Portuguese a more difficult language than Spanish, and if you could Master it, you’ll have an easier time with the latter, but that’s just my own opinion.
+The reason is I consider Portuguese a more difficult language than Spanish, and if you could master it, you’ll have an easier time with the latter, but that’s just my own opinion.

 Can you learn both at the same time?
 That certainly possible.
 Countless others have done it.
 I’ve met a few people who learned both simultaneously with no problems.
 And you can do the same.